orsonteodoro/nano-ycmd/README.md

 ######What other dependencies were involved?

 NXJSON which is released under GPL 3 by Yaroslav Stavnichiy.
 Eventually compiled in the nano executible. string_replace was released under LGPL by Pádraig Brady.
 It is a seperate library because of licensing.
 It maybe replaced with your own or you include this one.
+If you choose to use the same libstring_replace.so produced in the third_party instead of rolling your own, you need to follow the terms of the LGPL (which ever version you choose).

 ####Why do we depend on the string_replace library provided by https://github.com/pixelb/libs?